yaswanth-iitkgp/yaswanth-iitkgp.github.io/_pages/about.md

 - **[Apr 2023] EMNLP2023 Paper Accepted**: First author paper got accepted at EMNLP 2023.
 - **[Sep 2023] Master's Thesis Grant**: Secured a $20,000 grant from Microsoft's Foundation Models Research initiative for my work on Large Language Models. 🤖
 - **[Sep 2023] Masters Selection list**: Achieved 17th rank out of 1600 3rd-year students in the selection for Masters in Artificial Intelligence and Machine Learning at IIT Kharagpur. 🎓
-- **[Sept 2023] EMNLP 2023**: Served as a Student Paper Reviewer, contributing to the advancement of research in the field of Natural Language Processing. 🔍
+- **[Sept 2023] EMNLP 2023**: Served as a Student Paper Reviewer. 🔍
-- **[Aug - Nov 2023] Artificial Intelligence Foundations and Applications**: Worked as a Teaching Assistant in 2023, helping to shape the next generation of AI enthusiasts. 👨‍🏫
+- **[Aug - Nov 2023] Artificial Intelligence Foundations and Applications**: Worked as a Teaching Assistant in 2023. 👨‍🏫
 - **[Apr 2023] Best Bachelor's Thesis Award**: Received the highest grade in the entire Computer Science Department for my Bachelor's thesis. 🥇
 - **[Apr 2023] Best Term Paper**: Awarded for the courses "Natural Language Processing", "AI Design Lab", and "AI Foundations & Applications". 📝
 - **NLP Reading Group**: Co-founded the Natural Language Processing Reading Group at IIT Kharagpur, fostering a community of learners and researchers. 📖
-- **Machine and Deep Learning Summer Schools**: Acted as a Co-Instructor for summer schools at IIT Kharagpur in 2021 and 2022, delivering knowledge on cutting-edge technologies. ☀️
+- **Machine and Deep Learning Summer Schools**: Acted as a Co-Instructor for summer schools at IIT Kharagpur in 2021 and 2022. ☀️
 - **Mentorship**: Provided guidance and mentorship to 8 students over 2 years, aiding them in their Machine Learning journeys. 👥
-- **[July 2019] JEE Advanced**: Secured 1607 Rank in JEE Advanced, 2019, among more than 1,60,000 candidates across India. 🇮🇳

 ## Research Experience